 Affiliate marketing starts with building an audience or network, not by finding the highest valued items to promote.
 And your conversion rate doesn’t depend just on the product.
 The quality of your prospects is the determining factor.
 That’s why audience-product fit is so important.

 Evaluate how easy it is to close sales for the product.
 The reason why SaaS products have become so popular in affiliate marketing is because they’re in high demand and they pay recurring commissions.
-They also offer free trials, which makes it easier for affiliates to close those sales.
+They also offer free trials, which makes it easier for affiliates to attract prospects to try them out first.
+And if your targeting is done right, some of those prospects will convert into customers after the trial ends.

 How does product price align with the other factors?